zjzcn/vuestrap/README.md

 --------
 - cherry pick components from library
 - cleaner code thanks to custom tags
-- any component within application has consistent look and feel
+- any component within application has consistent look and fel
 - easy to theme
 - support for SVG icons from Open Iconic — www.useiconic.com/open